-The WFSCC system also continues to have a strong collaboration with all other employment and training agencies to help affected individuals desiring new employment to find it as soon as possible.
-The SCCWDB works with its partners to provide Rapid Response and Layoff Aversion services, using several strategies.
+The WFSCC system is a strong collaborative with all other employment and training agencies to help affected individuals desiring new employment to find it as soon as possible.
+The SCCWDB works with its partners to provide Rapid Response and Layoff Aversion services, using a number of strategies.
 SCCWDB contracts with the Central Coast Small Business Development Center to administer the business closure "Early Alert" information system and the Retain Your Employees program.
 These programs operate in coordination with the SCCWDB's Business Services Team (contracted to Goodwill Central Coast) to identify business at risk of closure or relocation or staff reduction and to provide counseling, resource referral and support to avert potential layoffs.